-Despite its widespread promotion as a marker for inclusiveness, Pell grant participation is, in fact, a very poor indicator of campus economic diversity.
+Despite its widespread promotion as a gold standard for inclusiveness, Pell grant participation is, in fact, a very poor indicator of campus economic diversity.
 Pell Grant participation is misleading as an indicator for access because Pell Grants are not consistently given to students from disadvantaged family economic backgrounds.
 We broke new ground in the 2015 SMI by revealing, for each campus, the minimum percentage of its Pell Grant recipients who come from families making more than $48,000 annually.
 The data show that at many campuses, over half of their Pell Grant recipients are from this richer segment of our nation's population.
 Further, as reported by the US Dept of Education, deductions and exclusions in the Pell Grant formula now permit some families making over $100,000 per year to receive Pell Grant awards.
-The data make it clear that contrary to the prevailing narrative, Pell Grant participation should not be considered a valid indicator of a college's commitment to access and inclusiveness and is therefore not included in the SMI formula.
+The data make it clear that contrary to the prevailing narrative, Pell Grant participation should not be considered as a singular indicator of a college's commitment to access and inclusiveness.
 (Cf. https://www.brookings.edu/research/the-pell-grant-proxy-a-ubiquitous-but-flawed-measure-of-low-income-student-enrollment/)